 In terms of wastewater, Irbid Governorate has six centralized Wastewater Treatment Plants (WWTP).
 Based on the stakeholder workshop, the main challenges identified relating to sewerage include: residents throwing solid waste in the network and lack of regular maintenance, leading to blockage of the network or damaged pipelines.
-Leading to blockage of the network or damaged pipelines.
 The absence of a storm-water network has increased demand on the sewerage network and wastewater treatment plants.
 The wastewater infrastructure master plan developed in 2020, indicated six major projects to be implemented in Irbid Governorate.
 These projects intend to imporve the pipeline network, pump stations capacity, and service expansion.
-The service expansion.
+269